infominer33/infominer33.github.io/index.md

 ### [SuperSource](http://crypt0library.net) Directory [**^**](#-infominerid)

 I'll share the server directory here, to give you an idea of what you're missing out on.
-It's quite navigable, using `ctrl+k` (in the discord app), or the channel directory I've made in-server.
+It's quite navigable, using `ctrl+k` (in the discord app), or by using the channel directory I've made in-server.

 **General Knowledge**